-Yes, you’ll likely need a credit check to get an online unsecured loan, but there are some lenders that still lend to borrowers with below-average credit.
+Yes, you’ll likely need at least a soft credit check (and sometimes a hard one) to get an online unsecured loan, but there are some lenders that still lend to borrowers with below-average credit.

 There are a couple of perks that come with these loans.
-While your interest rates will still be high, they’re less likely to be in the triple-digit range that are often associated with payday loans and some guaranteed loans.
+While your interest rates will still be high, they’re less likely to be in the triple-digit range that is often associated with payday loans.

 Also, you may be able to get a longer loan term.
 This can make your monthly payments much more manageable to help you avoid that debt trap.
 Just be sure to compare the total cost of the loans over time.

 Yes, you may pay less month to month, but if a loan is stretched out over several years, you may end up paying more interest over that period.
 If it loosens your budget to be able to have more flexibility on a regular basis, however, it may be worth it to you.

 Payday loans are costly, short-term loans that you typically have to repay with your next paycheck.
 With a payday loan, you can usually only borrow somewhere between $300 and $1,000 depending on your state’s law.
 Overall, there are many cheaper alternatives to payday loans and we highly recommend that you avoid them altogether.

 If you need to pay for something that doesn’t allow for a credit card, but still have room on your line of credit, you may be able to get a cash advance.
 Since you already have the card, you don’t have to worry about applying for a new one, which also preserves your credit score.